hilary3211/Refinance-autoclaim/backend/README.md

-# Ref Finance Auto-Claim and Compounding Bot
+# CompoundX Auto-Claim and Compounding Bot

 ## Description

-This is a Node.js bot (Bot.js) that automates the process of auto-claiming rewards and compounding reinvestments for users on Ref Finance, a decentralized exchange (DEX) on the NEAR blockchain.
+This is a Node.js bot (Bot.js) that automates the process of auto-claiming rewards and compounding reinvestments for users on CompoundX, a decentralized exchange (DEX) on the NEAR blockchain.

 ## Key Features